AnOliveBranch/CustomMapLoaderPy/README.md

 * Delete `.custommaploaderrc` from your home directory
 * * On Linux systems, this will usually be `/home/[user]`
 * * On Windows systems, this will usually be `C:/Users/[user]`

+If you have any questions or problems, don't hesitate to contact me.
+Either file an issue on this repo, or contact me through Discord at Robotic#1111